- Badass Normal: As always, they're normal people who accomplish amazing feats.

 - Action Girl: A Double Subversion.
 She's supposedly a desk jockey Army intelligence officer, who for some reason is put in charge of a field operation leading GIs.
 It turns out she has a very good reason for being there and is a competent soldier.

 - Brief Accent Imitation: During "Busted" when Scarlett disguises herself as trailer park baby mama complete with the most overbearing accent you can imagine.
 Easily her funniest moment.

-- Disappeared Dad: Her father was a Cobra scientist who was said to not have survived when his lab blew-up.
+- Disappeared Dad: Her father was a Cobra scientist who was said to not have survived when his lab blew up.
 She never mentioned this, because she fears the team would think she's out purely for revenge.
-Yet she would not known of Cobra otherwise.
+Yet she would not know of Cobra otherwise.

 - Ensign Newbie: A borderline example.